ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 consisting of just the root node.

-Next, `.a` selects from any input node of type object and selects any value of the input node corresponding to the key `"a"`.
+Next, `.a` selects from any input node of type object and selects any value of the input node corresponding to the member name `"a"`.
 The result is again a list of one node: `[{"b":0},{"b":1},{"c":2}]`.

 Next, `[*]` selects from any input node which is an array and selects all the elements of the input node.
 The result is a list of three nodes: `{"b":0}`, `{"b":1}`, and `{"c":2}`.

-Finally, `.b` selects from any input node of type object with a key `b` and selects the value of the input node corresponding to that key.
+Finally, `.b` selects from any input node of type object with a member name `b` and selects the value of the input node corresponding to that name.
 The result is a list containing `0`, `1`.
 This is the concatenation of three lists, two of length one containing `0`, `1`, respectively, and one of length zero.